KohilanMohanarajan/roombookingscraper/README.md

 The Python libraries Beautifulsoup and Selenium, along with the Selenium Chrome Web Driver, were used to make these scripts.

 NOTE: Selenium was only used in Version 1, and use of it was discontinued in Version 2.

+## TODO
+- Scrape more days of the week/month
+- Give room availabilities for a given building
+- Give available rooms for a spanning period of time
+- UI overhaul
+- Filters for rooms, times, buildings